joonyoo181/dropbox-ai/README.md

 - `GET /api/documents` - Get all documents (metadata only)
 - `GET /api/documents/:id` - Get a single document with full content
-- `POST /api/documents` - Create a new document
+- `POST /api/documents` - Create a new document (auto-analyzes content)
-- `PUT /api/documents/:id` - Update a document
+- `PUT /api/documents/:id` - Update a document (re-analyzes if content changed)
 - `DELETE /api/documents/:id` - Delete a document
+- `POST /api/search` - AI-powered search with natural language queries

+## How AI Search Works

+The AI-powered search uses OpenAI's GPT models to:

+1. **Interpret natural language queries** - Understands intent like "meeting notes from 12/2" or "public health essay"
+2. **Extract search criteria** - Identifies dates, topics, document types, and keywords
+3. **Analyze documents** - Automatically extracts metadata (topics, type, summary) when documents are created/updated
+4. **Rank results** - Uses AI to rank documents by relevance to the search query

+**Fallback Mode:** Without an OpenAI API key, the search falls back to simple text and date matching, which still works but is less intelligent.

 ## Future Enhancements